chrisbutler/meteor-postmessage/ENHANCEMENTS.md

 - Separate cross compatibility script from full spec script (make 2 `.js` files)

-- identify if target is an `HTMLIFrameElement` .
+- Identify if target is a `HTMLIFrameElement` .
 If so, use target's "content window" (`target.contentWindow`) as target;